wdias/wdias-performance-test/README.md

 - Change `TST_HOLD_<MODULE>_prod_<DATA_TYPE>` as necessary
   - The period of time that test case is running as defined in the Throughput Step Timer for each `tst-timer-<MODULE>_prod_<DATA_TYPE>`

-- Enable a module with given data type
+- Enable a module
-  - `./bin/macos/test-dev enable import scalar`
+  - `./bin/macos/test-dev enable import`
 - Run the test case for the scenario
-  - `./bin/macos/test-dev up import scalar 24`
+  - `./bin/macos/test-dev run 24`
-- Disable the module with given data type
+- Disable the module
-  - `./bin/macos/test-dev disable import scalar`
+  - `./bin/macos/test-dev disable import`

 Enable and run the test cases until it met the Test Plan conditions.
 If one instance can't run up to the given limits, then consider running multiple instance the same test case in order to fulfill given requirement.
 E.g. Lets consider 2nd case of Test Plan.
 For Import Scalar, it should be able to run at maximum of 2100 concurent requests.
 If it's unable to archive with one instance, then consider using 3 instances running parallel with each one is creating 2100/3 = 700 concurent requests.